Are you considering living in Locks Heath?

 Your cost of living will vary depending on where in the UK you live.

 Broadly speaking, northern areas tend to have a lower cost of living than southern locations but, anomalies do occur.

 The one certain thing is that (unless you are a millionaire), no matter where you live or how much you earn there are times when we have all struggled to make ends meet.

-If you are moving to Locks Heath from a city, then you should see your money stretch further.
+If you are moving to Locks Heath from a city, then you should see your money stretch a little further.

-If for instance, you have moved out of London the price of daily necessities will seem much more reasonable.
+If for instance, if you have moved away from a major city like London the price of daily necessities will seem much more reasonable.